 Sougia Village is one of the most laid back and refreshingly undeveloped beach places along the unique south coast of Crete, southern of Chania, with a lovely wide curve of sand and pebble beach and a few taverns where you can enjoy excellent traditional food as well as fresh fish.

-Sougia (in Greek Σούγια) is a small village in the south shores of Chania (70km southern) region of Crete a little to the east from the villlage of Paleochora.
+Sougia (in Greek Σούγια) is a small village in the south shores of Chania (70km southern) region of Crete a little to the east of the village of Paleochora.

-Sougia's beach is arouind one kilometer long, a mostly pebble beach, that stretches from east to the west, with a width that in some points reaches 70 meters.
-The pebbles are from coarse to very fine with nice colours.
+Sougia's beach is around one kilometer long, a mostly pebble beach, that stretches from east to the west, with a width that in some points reaches 70 meters.
+The pebbles are from coarse to very fine with nice colors.
 The sea is one of the cleanest in all Crete and safe, with no currents, although in some points it deepens abruptly.
-Please notet that in Summer somedays the prevalent westerly winds get strong and unpleasant.
-Umbrellas and sun beds are provided only in limited areas.
+Please note that in Summer somedays the prevalent westerly winds get strong and unpleasant.
+Umbrellas and sunbeds are provided only in limited areas.

 How to get there

 - By Air: From May through mid-October there are direct charter flights to Chania and, more frequently, to the capital Heraklion.
 Tickets can be bought in advance for almost all flights via our partner website.

 - By Sea: The journey is the thing".
 A superb way of enjoying the journey to Crete is to fly to Athens and take the ferry from Piraeus (Pireas) - the port serving Athens.
 A still-romantic way to travel by the overnight ferry from Piraeus to Chania-Souda port or Heraklion Port.
 Tickets can be bought in advance for all ferries via our partner website.

 - By Car: If you want to explore the region while you're here, we recommend that you rent a car, other means of transport are limited and/or infrequent.
 We suggest our sister website, which offers competitive prices and you can collect your car at either airport.